-The present study focused on investigating if the subchronic administration of CG after a severe TBI could prevent or reduce long-term consequences.
-Experiments were designed to evaluate sensorimotor functions as well as different hippocampal conditions (excitability, neuronal population, and volume and tissue damage).
-The results obtained support that CG, a drug of well-known pharmacological characteristics, wide margin of safety, and low cost, is an appropriate pharmacological strategy to prevent or reduce longterm complications resulting from severe TBI.
+The present study focused to investigate if the subchronic administration of CG after a severe TBI could prevent or reduce long-term consequences.
+Experiments were designed to evaluate sensorimotor functions as well as different hippocampal conditions (excitability, neuronal population, as well as volume and tissue damage).
+The results obtained support that CG, a drug of well-known pharmacological characteristics, wide margin of safety and low cost, is an appropriate pharmacological strategy to prevent or reduce long-term complications St. 10 resulting from severe TBI.